szkiba/xk6-top/README.md

 ## Features

-- Quick overview of the k6 test run in the same temrinal
+- Quick overview of the k6 test run in the same terminal
 - Displays the current status of the thresholds
-- Displays a table of metrics
+- Displays tables of metrics
-- Displays a chart of relevant metrics
+- Displays charts of relevant metrics
 - The values of the metrics are updated dynamically
 - It is easy to use even on a remote computer